top of page

 3. Candidates for each office shall submit official candidate applications and affidavit forms.

 Section 3.
-Officers may not succeed themselves in office, but may run for another office.
+Officers may not succeed themselves in office but may run for another office.

-Section 6.
+Section 5.
 In the event of a vacancy in the office of president, the vice president shall assume this office.
 All other vacancies in state offices shall be filled by appointment by the president and State Advisor.
 The appointed person must meet the same criteria as other officer candidates.
 Appointed terms shall expire upon election of new officers at the next regularly scheduled State and Fall Leadership Conference.
 The State Advisor can select to keep open positions vacant.

-1. Duties of President, Vice President, and State Officer Representatives will be assigned duties by the State Advisor.
+Section 6.
+Duties of Officers: Duties of President, Vice President, and State Officer Representatives will be assigned duties by the State Advisor.

 ARTICLE V